journalcom/journalcom.github.io/README.md

 # utkarsh-sonawane.github.io
-## Currently learning HTML/MD for creating this website 13/03/2025
 ### finished with some designs, still testing the interactive options
-#### gonna write some posts rn
+### gonna write some posts rn
-##### done with designs, now gonna work on content a bit more and some interactive elements
+### done with designs, now gonna work on content a bit more and explore some interactive elements
+### chatgpt-ied most of the content and now im convinced CS is dead